ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 score of 7628.0, an additional 130 point improvement over the `SALET`/`REAST` deduction strategy!
 Trying to mix in more words (e.g. top 20) seems to have diminishing returns, since introducing less efficient starting words drags the expected score without deductions up.
-The top 10 strategy is what I ultimately used in the competition mentioned earlier, [winning with a score of 7574](https://web.archive.org/web/20220628055213/https://botfights.ai/leaderboard/botfights_iv?results=1) -- a 4.4% improvement over the optimal Wordle strategy!
+The top 10 mixed strategy is what I ultimately used in the competition mentioned earlier, [winning with a score of 7574](https://web.archive.org/web/20220628055213/https://botfights.ai/leaderboard/botfights_iv?results=1) -- a 4.4% improvement over the optimal Wordle strategy!

-## Thoughts
+## Final Words

 If you want to tinker with ideas, I generated all the data for the strategy histograms in this post using [this very adhoc Rust code](https://github.com/ckw017/hyper-wordle).